zulip/zulip/docs/testing/linters.md

 following checks:

 - Check Python code with pyflakes.
-- Check JavaScript and TypeScript code with eslint.
+- Check JavaScript and TypeScript code with ESLint.
 - Check CSS, JavaScript, TypeScript, and YAML formatting with Prettier.
 - Check Python code for custom Zulip rules.
 - Check non-Python code for custom Zulip rules.
-- Check puppet manifests with the puppet validator.
+- Check Puppet manifests with the Puppet validator.
 - Check HTML templates for matching tags and indentations.
 - Check CSS for parsability and formatting.
 - Check JavaScript code for addClass calls.